harunou/SheetsDB/README.md

-###SheetsDB allows read and write data from spreadsheet as JavaScript objects.
+###SheetsDB is a simple tool that reads and writes data from spreadsheet as JavaScript objects.
-Based on Reading Data from a Spreadsheet into JavaScript Objects/Writing Data from JavaScript Objects to a Spreadsheet https://web.archive.org/web/20130118042137/https://developers.google.com/apps-script/storing_data_spreadsheets#writing
+Based on Reading Data from a Spreadsheet into JavaScript Objects AND Writing Data from JavaScript Objects to a Spreadsheet https://web.archive.org/web/20130118042137/https://developers.google.com/apps-script/storing_data_spreadsheets#writing

 ##Spreadsheet.
-Should be owned or granted edit access.
+Should be owned or granted view or edit access.

 ##Sheet.
 First row is for column titles.

 ##Columns and rows.
 Column title may contain white spaces and should be unique.
 First digit will be ignored.
-For example, 'First name' title will be outputted as 'firstName', '1 order whatever' -> 'orderWhatever'.
+For example, 'First name' title will be outputted as 'firstName', '1 title whatever' -> 'titleWhatever'.
 Columns with no titles in data range will be ignored.
 Empty rows will be ignored as well.

 ##Column types.
+Column data will be converted to a number or an array or other type, if a type conversion is specified for the column.
+Default type is a string.

+Default types:
 - N - number,
 - S - string,
 - O - object,
 - A - array,
 - D - date.

-Column data will be converted to a number or an object or other type, if type conversion is specified for the column.
-Default type is a string.
-Custom type converters are allowed as function with __value__ and __write__ arguments.
-__value__ - value to convert,
-__write__ - defines if it's write(true) or read(false) operation.
+Custom type converters are allowed as function with __value__ and __write__ arguments. __value__ - value to convert, __write__ - defines if it's write(true) or read(false) operation.

 ##Cells:
-All cells should be formatted as plain text.
+All cells recommended to be formatted as plain text.

 ##API:
 SheetsDB.connect( url, types ) - creates __Connection__ to the spreadsheet

-SheetsDB.getSheetIds( url ) - returns array of sheet names and sheets ids of specified spreadsheet
+SheetsDB.getSheetIds( url ) - returns array of the sheet names and ids of the specified spreadsheet

 Connection.spreadsheet() - returns connected spreadsheet

-Connection.table( ref, types ) - returns __Table__, __ref__ is the name or the ID of the sheet, types are optional here
+Connection.table( ref, types ) - returns __Table__, __ref__ is the name or the ID of the sheet, __types__ are optional here

 Connection.timeZone() - returns the time zone for the spreadsheet

 Table.get() - reads all data from the table

-Table.set() - writes data to the table
+Table.set( data ) - writes the data to the table

-Table.append() - appends data to the table
+Table.append( data ) - appends the data to the table

 Table.clear() - removes all data from the table